ts-ign0re/node-delete-tweets/readme.md

 This is a node script to delete tweets via the Twitter API.

+The script allow to delete batch of received tweets and you have to run script multiple times to delete all tweets in your personal account.

 ## To Run

 #### 0. Before You Begin